kadrianne/wedding-website-backend/README.md

 ## Authentication

-BCrypt is used for hashing login and admin passwords and JWT is used for authentication in order to encode/decode a login payload.
+BCrypt is used for hashing login and admin passwords and JWT is used for authentication in order to encode/decode a payloads.
+Access to the API requires authentication for all actions with the exception of admin and guest login.

 ## Challenges